dadkakdead/ScrapeMe/README.md

 ### Short lesson on jQuery selectors ###
 jQuery selectors work well as long as the data that will be scraped is on a single page.
-Tasks of any higher complexity (e.g. pagination, dynamic pages, CAPTCHA, searching with parameters) are more quickly solved with scraping tools like **ntScraper**.
-Below is an example of how to successfully complete a scraping task with **ntScraper** using jQuery selectors.
+Tasks of any higher complexity (e.g. pagination, dynamic pages, CAPTCHA, searching with parameters) are more quickly solved with scraping tools like **ScrapeMe**.
+Below is an example of how to successfully complete a scraping task with **ScrapeMe** using jQuery selectors.

 **Example: Look at the [Craigslist page with used Triumph motorcycles] and determine their average price **